Do Go On - 396 - Rosemary Brown: A Musical Seance

 Why could you say that?

-Rosemary didn't recognize him, but he had a message for her.
+Rosemary didn't recognise him, but he had a message for her.

 He told her he would return to make her famous one day when she was older.